SougataMukherjee/DSA-and-Algo/readme.md

 Output: 1
 Explanation: Here among 2, 4, 6 only 2 divides 2446 evenly while 4 and 6 do not.
 //Q127 find the minimum and maximum elements in the array.
+//Q128 Find the number of times a given sorted array has been right-rotated.
+Input: arr = [5, 1, 2, 3, 4]
+Output: 1
+Explanation: The given array is 5 1 2 3 4.
+The original sorted array is 1 2 3 4 5.
+We can see that the array was rotated 1 times to the right.

 # tree